ETHZ-INS/DLCAnalyzer/README.md

 As you can see here, the time floating seems to increase in the later bins compared to the earlier bin

-## Training a machine learning classifier (neural network): introduction
+## Training a machine learning classifier on a single file

 This section requires a working install of the keras library which itself requires a working anaconda and tensorflow install!
 Here we will explore how a neural network can be trained to recognize complex behaviors.
 We will work with the forced swim test data (FST).